What will be the cybersecurity trends in 2021 by Stinet

 Secure Access Service Edge (SASE) is a term coined by analytical company Gartner and stands for a concept that simplifies wide area of networks (WANs) and security by delivering them as a cloud service directly to the source of connection (user, device, branch, IoT device, processing location edge), not the enterprise data center.
 Security relies on identity, real-time, corporate security and compliance policies.

 Identity can be assigned to anything from user to device, branch, cloud service, application, IoT system, or processing location.
-Due to security problems, it is suggested that SASE should be enriched with Zero Trust Network Access – a paradigm according to which the user should authenticate again with access to each subsequent system within the network (no more “one access fits them all” approach).
+Due to security problems, it is suggested that SASE should be enriched with Zero Trust Network Access.
+A paradigm according to which the user should authenticate again with access to each subsequent systems within the network (no more “one access fits them all” approach).

 II.
 The SOC triad (EDR, NDR, SIEM) as the future of an efficient SOC

 Gartner leanes towards the Security Operations Center Visibility Triad because it combines three core tools: security of the incident and event management (SIEM), endpoint detection and response (EDR), and network traffic analysis, also known as network detection and response (NDR).